web-scheme/wsc/README.md

 Read [bootstrap/README.md].

 Join the [mailing list] to get updates and ask questions.
-Frankly, it'll probably be pretty quiet for a while, but hoping to pick up the pace as WASM matures.
+It'll probably be pretty quiet for a while.
+Hoping to pick up the pace as WASM matures.

 The source code is mostly written using [sweet-expressions].
 Only standard R⁷RS-small